callstack/react-native-builder-bob/docs/pages/esm.md

       "types": "./lib/typescript/commonjs/src/index.d.ts",
       "default": "./lib/commonjs/index.js"
     }
-  }
   },
+  "./package.json": "./package.json"
+},
 ```

-The `main`, `module` and `types` fields are for legacy setups that don't support the `exports` field.
-See the [Manual configuration](build.md#manual-configuration) guide for more information about those fields.
+The `main` field is for tools that don't support the `exports` field (e.g. [Metro](https://metrobundler.dev/)).
+The `module` field is a non-standard field that some tools use to determine the ESM entry point.

-The `exports` field is used by modern tools and bundlers to determine the correct entry point.
+The `exports` field is used by Node.js 12+, modern browsers and tools to determine the correct entry point.
+The entrypoint is specified in the `.` key and will be used when the library is imported or required directly (e.g. `import 'my-library'` or `require('my-library')`).

 Here, we specify 2 conditions:

 - `import`: Used when the library is imported with an `import` statement or a dynamic `import()`.
 It should point to the ESM build.
 - `require`: Used when the library is required with a `require` call.
 It should point to the CommonJS build.

-Each condition has a `types` field - necessary for TypeScript to provide the appropriate definitions for the module system.
-The type definitions have slightly different semantics for CommonJS and ESM, so it's important to specify them separately.
+Each condition has 2 fields:

+- `types`: Used for the TypeScript definitions.
-The `default` field is the fallback entry point for both conditions.
-It's used for the actual JS code when the library is imported or required.
+- `default`: Used for the actual JS code when the library is imported or required.

 You can also specify additional conditions for different scenarios, such as `react-native`, `browser`, `production`, `development` etc. Note that support for these conditions depends on the tooling you're using.

+The `./package.json` field is used to point to the library's `package.json` file.
+It's necessary for tools that may need to read the `package.json` file directly (e.g. [React Native Codegen](https://reactnative.dev/docs/the-new-architecture/what-is-codegen)).

 ## Guidelines